Stories of Us: PaCECommunity Program

 Building upon the proven effectiveness of past Stories of Us projects, the Stories of Us PaCE Program is a multi-faceted initiative composed of a video and binder resource, regional training of community representatives in the use of the resource, and its widespread implementation.

 The program centres on short, simply staged plays developed by parents and students and performed for their community and school educators.
 The students perform both young and adult roles in the plays, bringing a certain playfulness in exploring a serious topic.
 These plays serve as a non-confrontational means of raising and exploring the community’s relationship with schools and education providers, acknowledging the positives and examining some of the obstacles to greater engagement and stronger partnership.

 The presentation of the play is followed by a guided discussion aimed at strengthening parental and community engagement with schools and education providers, with a common goal of improved educational outcomes for their students.

 While the plays are central to the program, in many respects the real work occurs in the development process (where parents and students work together in preparation for presenting the play), the forum discussion after the performance, and follow-up sessions.
 Each stage of the program is designed to help achieve the objectives of the PaCE initiative.

-Over time we hope to implement the program state-wide, then nationally.
-There is also an option to produce a new program for remote communities.
-The SA Department of Education and Child Development and MindMatters are also supporting the program and assisted with development through to promotion and implementation of the program.
+The South Australian Department of Education and Child Development and MindMatters supported the program and assisted with development through to promotion and implementation of the program.